Firefox: Firefox for iOS

-Mozilla initially refused to port Firefox to iOS, due to the restrictions Apple imposed on third-party iOS browsers.
+Mozilla initially refused to port Firefox to iOS due to the restrictions Apple imposed on third-party iOS browsers.
 Instead of releasing a full version of the Firefox browser, Mozilla released Firefox Home, a companion app for the iPhone and iPod Touch based on the Firefox Sync technology, which allowed users to access their Firefox browsing history, bookmarks, and recent tabs.
 It also included Firefox's "Awesomebar" location bar.
 Firefox Home was not a web browser, the application launched web pages in either an embedded viewer for that one page, or by opening the page in the Safari app.
 Mozilla pulled Firefox Home from the App Store in September 2012, stating it would focus its resources on other projects.
 The company subsequently released the source code of Firefox Home's underlying synchronization software.

 In April 2013, then-Mozilla CEO Gary Kovacs said that Firefox would not come to iOS if Apple required the use of the WebKit layout engine to do so.
-One reason given by Mozilla was that prior to iOS 8, Apple had supplied third-party browsers with an inferior version of their JavaScript engine which hobbled their performance, making it impossible to match Safari's JavaScript performance on the iOS platform.
+One reason given by Mozilla was that before iOS 8, Apple had supplied third-party browsers with an inferior version of its JavaScript engine, which hobbled their performance, making it impossible to match Safari's JavaScript performance on the iOS platform.
 Apple later opened their "Nitro" JavaScript engine to third-party browsers.
 In 2015, Mozilla announced it was moving forward with Firefox for iOS, with a preview release made available in New Zealand in September of that year.
-It fully released in November later that year.
+It was fully released in November later that year.
 It is the first Firefox-branded browser not to use the Gecko layout engine as is used in Firefox for desktop and mobile.
 Apple's policies require all iOS apps that browse the web to use the built-in WebKit rendering framework and WebKit JavaScript, so using Gecko is not possible.
 Unlike Firefox on Android, Firefox for iOS does not support browser add-ons.

 In November 2016, Firefox released a new iOS app titled Firefox Focus, a private web browser.

 Firefox Reality (AR/VR)

-Firefox Reality was released for Augmented Reality and Virtual Reality headsets in September 2018.
+Firefox Reality was released for augmented reality and virtual reality headsets in September 2018.
 It supports traditional web-browsing through 2D windows and immersive VR pages through Web VR.
 Firefox Reality is available on HTC Vive, Oculus, Google Daydream and Microsoft Hololens headsets.
-In February 2022 Mozilla announced that Igalia took over stewardship of this project under the new name of Wolvic.
+In February 2022, Mozilla announced that Igalia took over stewardship of this project under the new name of Wolvic.